wlzhang2020/wlzhang.github.io/_pages/about.md

 News
 ======

+* Mar.
+2023 - Serve as Artifact Reviewer of WebConf'2023.
+* Feb.
+2023 - Serve as Reviewer of ACM TEWB.
+* Feb.
+2023 - Serve as Reviewer of KDD'2023.
-* Jun.
+* Jan.
 2023 - Join AML Lab, CityU of Hongkong.
 <!-- * May.
 2022 - Successfully defended my Master Thesis at Xi’an Jiaotong University. -->
 <!-- * Apr.
 2022 - One paper was accepted by Journal of **Automation of Electric Power Systems** . -->
 <!-- * Aug.
 2021 - Attended IEEE CASE 2022 in Lyon,France and gave an  oral presentation. -->